k3vnb/pizza2/README.md

 ## Description

-_Have you ever wanted to order a pizza?
+Have you ever wanted to order a pizza?
 Pizzarrghh is a website that helps you practice ordering a pizza.
 Upon selecting a size, you are invited to select from regular & specialty toppings.
-You can see your order price calculated as you process your order, and you can change your order size & toppings to see the price change accordingly _
+You can see your order price calculated as you process your order, and you can change your order size & toppings to see the price change accordingly.

 ## Setup/Installation Requirements